HiPERCAM/hipercam/docs/plugins.rst

 ``nypad``   Extra Y pixels to allow for pre/over-scan regions (0 if none)
 ==========  =====================================================================

+`get_ccd_pars` is called with ``resource`` and ``server`` arguments, referring to the data resource (e.g. filename) and whether it is accessed via a server.
+This allows one, in principle, to read the underlying data to determine the CCD geometry.
+For many instruments this won't be necessary, as the CCD geometry is fixed and can be hard-coded.

+The ``resource`` and ``server`` arguments are present for flexibility.
+For example, if at some point you upgrade the detectors on your instrument you can use these arguments to read in the header of the first frame and determine which CCD geometry to return.

 For ``myinstrument`` with its single 1024x1024 CCD and no scan regions::

     def get_ccd_pars(resource, server=False):